integrityapplications/pinz/README.md

 }
 ```

-###Note## Even in the transformed decuments, attribute data values are objects, capturing the value and the unit data.
+Note: Even in the transformed documents, attribute data values are objects, capturing the value and the unit data.

 ### POST contents